-I stopped, suddenly, as I read the next question.
+I stopped, suddenly, as I read the next question in the ESPN article.
 My blood began to boil.
 The hair stood up on the back of my neck.
 I simply couldn’t believe my eyes.
 I read it again.

 “Six kids?
 Regardless of your profession, it’s impossible to be a good parent to six kids.
 Not enough hours in the day.”

 I quickly skipped down to the answer.
-How would Phillip Rivers, the NFL quarterback with 6 kids, answer the question?
+How would Philip Rivers, the NFL quarterback with 6 kids, answer the question?

 It’s a two-year rotation: Once the diapers come off of one, we usually have a newborn.
 And we have another one on the way, due in October.
 I help when I can, but my wife, Tiffany, is the key.
 My big, growing family keeps everything balanced and grounded.
 My oldest is 11 now, and the kids are getting into football.
 They’re Daddy’s biggest fans, and they don’t get on you as bad as most fans.
 If you throw an interception, they still love you.

 As parents of six ourselves, Teresa and I have heard our fair share of similar questions.
 Some are fairly innocent.
 “Wow, you have your hands full.”
 Others attempt to be funny, but border on being rude.
 “You know how that happens, right?”
 Still others, like Philip’s questioner, can’t help but insert their negative opinion.